 - Ingress confinement to ports 80 and 443 (i.e, the ports HTTP[S] uses for routing).

 - The load balancer and the Ingress Controller is launched globally for the cluster as a DaemonSet.

 TCP Required?
 Rancher v2.x still supports TCP.
 See TCP Load Balancing Options for workarounds.

 You can launch a new load balancer to replace your load balancer from v1.6.
-Using the Rancher v2.x UI, browse to the applicable project and choose Workloads from the main menu.
-Then choose the Load Balancing tab and begin by clicking Deploy.
+Using the Rancher v2.x UI, browse to the applicable project and choose Resources > Workloads > Load Balancing.
+(In versions before v2.3.0, click Workloads > Load Balancing.)
+Then click Deploy.
 During deployment, you can choose a target project or namespace.

 Prerequisite: Before deploying Ingress, you must have a workload deployed that’s running a scale of two or more pods.

 For balancing between these two pods, you must create a Kubernetes Ingress rule.
-To create this rule, navigate to your cluster and project, and then select the Load Balancing tab.
+To create this rule, navigate to your cluster and project, and click Resources > Workloads > Load Balancing.
+(In versions before v2.3.0, click Workloads > Load Balancing.)
 Then click Add Ingress.
 This GIF below depicts how to add Ingress to one of your projects.